-ACTIVITY 10 - PICNIC/BARBECUE (TWO-HOUR EVENT)
+ACTIVITY 12: PICNIC/BARBECUE (TWO-HOUR EVENT)

-Pla anning Timeline - minimum seven days from event date, preferably 60+ days Step 1: Reach out to the house of worship or law enforcement agency.
+Pla anning Timeline - minimum seven days from event date, preferably 60+ days Step 1: Reach out to the faith-based organization or law enforcement agency.
 Step 2: Identify and secure location (and backup location and/or date in case of bad weather).
 Step 3: Reach out to local vendors to see if they will donate food; create alternate plans for a potluck.
-Step 4: Form a small promotion committee that will take steps including: (1) working with the house of worship and law enforcement agency to send an email and post on social media to members about the event, (2) having the religious leader announce it at a religious service, (3) posting promotional materials on bulletin boards, (4) identifying event photographers, etc. Step 5: Confirm speakers from the house of worship and law enforcement agency and create an agenda.
-Step 6: Recruit volunteers to manage site set up and break down.
-Step 7: Within seven days, have a quick run through with representatives of the house of worship, law enforcement agency, volunteer lead, sponsors, photographer, and anyone else who needs to understand the setup and event order for planning purposes to allow for changes and updates.
+Step 4: Form a small promotion committee that will take steps including: (1) working with the faith-based organization and law enforcement agency to send an email and post on social media to members about the event, (2) having the religious leader announce it at a religious service, (3) posting promotional materials on bulletin boards, (4) identifying event photographers, etc. Step 5: Confirm speakers from the faith-based organization and law enforcement agency and create an agenda.
+Step 6: Recruit volunteers to manage site setup and break down.
+Step 7: Within seven days, have a quick run-through with representatives of the faith-based organization, law enforcement agency, volunteer lead, sponsors, photographer, and anyone else who needs to understand the setup and event order for planning purposes to allow for changes and updates.
 Step 8: Hold event (see Day of Steps below).
-Step 9: Compile contact information from attendees and send a thank you note to attendees, speakers, vendors, and Da y of Steps Step 1: Set up committee arrive early; food and drinks should arrive 30 minutes in advance.
-Step 2: After most attendees arrive, have spokespersons from house of worship and law enforcement agency provide welcoming remarks, usually within 30-60 minutes of official start time and at least by the halfway point of the event.
+Step 9: Compile contact information from attendees and send thank you notes to attendees, speakers, vendors, and anyonelse involved. ay of Steps Step 1: Setup committee should arrive early; food and drinks should arrive 30 minutes in advance.
+Step 2: After most attendees arrive, have spokespersons from faith-based organization and law enforcement agency provide welcoming remarks, usually within 30-60 minutes of official start time and at least by the halfway point of the event.
 Step 3: Organize activity (such as talking to three people you don't know).
 Step 4: Ensure photographers are in place to take photos.
 Step 5: Have a closing speaker to summarize the event's goals and to thank everyone for coming.
 Step 6: Break down.
-Step 7: Send photos with descriptions/captions to your partners, including community organizations, the house of Viı rtual Programming You can organize a virtual potluck where law enforcement members and members of the house of worship bless the foo d, share recipes, take photographs of culinary creations being prepared and enjoyed, and put together a cookbook for Step 1: Create an event page on Facebook.
+Step 7: Send photos with descriptions/captions to your partners, including community organizations, the faith-based organization, law enforcement agency liaison, info@faithandblue.org, and any local sponsors.
+Vi rtual Programming You can organize a virtual potluck where law enforcement members and members of the faith-based organization bless the food, sha are recipes, take photographs of culinary creations being prepared and enjoyed, and put together a cookbook for distribution.
+Step 1: Create an event page on Facebook.
 Step 2: Have participants post their favorite recipes.
 Step 3: Have the faith leader tape a recording of blessing the food.
 Step 4: Post photos of the prepared food and of sharing the food with family members.
-Step 5: Consider putting together a cookbook with the recipes and photos for distribution to members of the house of worship.
+Step 5: Consider putting together a cookbook with the recipes and photos for distribution to members of the faith-based organization.